digshare/rtf-readme/README.md

 #### Contributes

-(1) Show READMEs Relavant To This File
+(1) RTF-README: Show READMEs Associated To This File

 This is a command that you can use to list READMEs that is relavant to current active file.

+(2) RTF-README: Create Config File

+This command could help you to create a config file used by extension and CLI.

+#### Other features

+(1) Display on top of the active editor how many READMEs is associated current active file.

 ### 3. CLI